krishxmatta/krishxmatta.dev/content/posts/task-management.md

 -   A reminders list.
 -   A potential list.

 As tasks arise, I first record them in my inbox list.
-At random---yet frequent---intervals, I process the inbox, which involves further detailing what the task entails then transferring tasks to a more appropriate list depending on the type of task (e.g. whether the task must be done at a specific date or instead at my earliest convenience).
+At frequent intervals, I process the inbox, which involves further detailing what the task entails then transferring tasks to a more appropriate list depending on the type of task (e.g. whether the task must be done at a specific date or instead at my earliest convenience).
 As tasks are completed, they are removed from their respective list.
 A weekly review is set in place to ensure I have an appropriate set of tasks for the upcoming week.

 ### Inbox List {#inbox-list}

 The inbox list serves as a catch-all list, temporarily holding ideas as they arise.
 Anytime I think of a potential task or idea to pursue, I immediately note it in the inbox list.
 It does not matter how menial or far-fetched a task appears---if there's a non-zero probability of me completing it at a later time, it should be included.
 Consequently, the barrier to access the inbox list must be low, meaning that tasks written in the inbox list are typically terse and unfinished.

-It is important to note that the inbox list is a temporary placeholder.
-While processing the list, if a task takes less than two minutes to complete, I will complete the task right then; otherwise, I will decide which one of the other lists mentioned below is more appropriate for this task, then move the task to that list.
-When a task is moved out of the inbox list, I ensure that I fully detail what the task entails, writing the task as a _physical_ action.
+It's important to note that the inbox list is a temporary placeholder.
+Frequently, I will "process" the inbox list.
+While processing, I look through each task on the list.
+If a task takes less than two minutes to complete, I will complete the task right then.
+Otherwise, I will decide which one of the other lists mentioned above are more appropriate for this task, then move the task to that list.
+When moving tasks out of the inbox list, I make sure to rewrite the task as a _physical_ action to prevent ambiguity.
 For example, a task in the inbox list may begin as "publish blog post," but once processed becomes "push commits for krishxmatta.dev to GitHub."

 ### Next Actions List {#next-actions-list}

-The next actions list contains all tasks that should be completed at my earliest convenience, but don't need to be completed _on_ a certain date.
+The next actions list contains all tasks that should be completed at my earliest convenience, but don't need to be completed _at_ a certain date.
 Note here the difference between having a task that needs to be completed _at_ a certain time as opposed to a task that needs to be completed _by_ a certain time---the former can only be done at the specified time, but the latter can be done at any point before its deadline.
-Tasks that must be completed before a certain time are included on the next actions list alongside their deadline.
+Tasks that must be completed before a certain time (i.e. have a deadline) are included on the next actions list alongside their deadline.
 As we shall see later, tasks that must be completed at a certain time will be placed in the calendar list.

 ### Projects List {#projects-list}